amarkum/interview-refresher-java-bigdata/README.md

 ### Images
 - Contains useful images for various purposes.

-### Interview Questions
+### Interview Questions & Answers
-- A collection of interview questions from Java, Big Data, SQL, and more.
+- A collection of interview questions & Answers from Java, Big Data, SQL, and more.

 ## Contribution
 Feel free to contribute by sending a Pull Request to this repository.